Hennzau/arrow-message/README.md

 # What's Next?

-- [ ] Think is Vec/List support is possible and if it's relevant.
+- [ ] Think about Vec/List support. is it possible and is it relevant?.
 - [ ] Improved error handling and validation: too much panic! in arrow that we must catch.
 - [ ] Make to python API fully Rust with PyO3 (may be hard because we use a lot of python runtime tricks)
 - [ ] Enhanced documentation and examples